Nov 15-19, 2014

 - Describe current best practices, controversies, new clinical evidence, and ongoing trials in the area of thrombolytic therapy for the treatment of VTE.

-- Describe the potential risks and benefits of newly approved oral anticoagulants for the prophylaxis and treatment of VTE and their place in the armamentarium for preventing and treating this condition.
+- Describe the potential risks and benefits of available and emerging novel and anticoagulants for the prophylaxis and treatment of VTE.